YogliB/dev-toolkit-mcp/docs/TESTING.md

 - Keep tests focused on one behavior
 - Use descriptive names
 - Import from `vitest` for test utilities
+- Pass explicit paths to functions instead of using `process.chdir()`

 ```typescript
 import { describe, it, expect } from 'vitest';